- I am changing jobs next year. Do I keep my original RO for this revalidation cycle?

 -

-During your appraisal discussion, you will be asked to demonstrate, with reference to this supporting information, that you are up-to-date and fit to practise, that you have reflected on your practice, and identified any areas for improvement.
+During your appraisal discussions throughout the revalidation cycle, you'll be asked to demonstrate, using this supporting information, that you're up to date, fit to practise, and have reflected on your practice, identifying any areas for improvement.

 - I do work for more than one organisation – will I need a responsible officer for each role?